 Many third-party warranty companies can match Acura’s coverage while providing more freedom.
 For example, CARCHEX extended warranties can cover up to 250,000 miles.
 Coverage can also be added long after the factory warranty has expired, and drivers can visit any mechanic certified by the National Institute for Automotive Service Excellence for repairs.

 Third-party contracts can also include different perks.
-Endurance warranties come with a one-year membership to Endurance Elite, which provides:
+Endurance warranties come with a one-year membership of Endurance Elite Benefits, which provides:

 - ID theft protection